bcgov/cas-ciip-portal/docs/all-views-inventory.md

 ### Admin Dashboard `/admin`

 Links to all pages accessible from this scope (analyst and admin views), including external links to:
-- Shipit for deployment
-- Airflow for DevOps orchestration
 - Metabase for data insights, aka. business intelligence
+- Issue tracker for reporting problems to the development team

 <a id="admin-users"></a>